iggydotdev/skeleton/README.md

 ## Before we wrap up.
 This is just an attempt to do something different.
 I am not replacing anything I am just proposing another way.
 I think we have for quite some time overengineered solutions that give us more headaches than anything else.
 We need to question our choices and ask ourselves: "Is this really worth it"?

 Obviously contributions are welcome.
-If you think that you have a better approach propose it but remember this has 0 depedencies, and its core feature is that is easy to understand.
+If you think that you have a better approach propose it but remember this has 0 dependencies, and its core feature is that is easy to understand.

 If you are reading at this point I really appreciate it.
 If you think this is useful let me know.
 If you learn a thing or two with this, let me also know.

-Let make this something useful for everyone.
+Let's make this something useful for everyone.

 Many Thanks!
 Iggy